 When is a chronological resume not advantageous?

-A chronological resume may not be advantageous if you have significant gaps in your work history or a history of frequent job changes.
-In such cases, a functional resume (skills-based) or a hybrid combination format might be a better option for showcasing your qualifications.
+A chronological resume format may not be advantageous if you have significant gaps in your work history or have frequently changed jobs.
+In these cases, consider using a functional resume (skills-based resume) or the hybrid combination format.